-Shawn's passing is exactly why we do this work : to make sure that people know the warning signs, understand their risk, and feel empowered to ask their doctor the right questions.
+Shawn's tragic passing is exactly why we do this work : to make sure that people know the warning signs, understand their risk, and feel empowered to ask their doctor the right questions.
 Knowledge saves lives.
-This page is dedicated to him.

 What is Aortic Disease?
 The aorta is the body's largest artery, carrying blood from your heart to the rest of your body.
 Aortic disease happens when the wall of the aorta weakens and either bulges outward (an aneurysm) or tears (a dissection).
 Many people have no symptoms at all — until a crisis occurs.
 The good news: when detected early through imaging, treatment is possible.